Syros: Ano Syros

 Ano Syros is the second town of Syros and was built by the Venetians at the beginning of the 13th century on the hill of San Giorgio, north-west of Ermoupoli.
 Ano Syros maintains a medieval atmosphere.
 Innumerable steps between narrow streets and houses with coloured doors lead to the top of the town.
-The medieval settlement of Ano Syros is accessible by car; the town is served mostly by marble steps.
+Although the medieval settlement of Ano Syros is accessible by car; the town itself is mostly navigable by a network of marble steps.
 The distance from the harbour up to the main entry point of the town is about 1000 metres.
 The Catholic cathedral of Saint George dominates Ano Syros.
 The cathedral church was constructed during the 13th century.
 From the cathedral visitors have a panoramic view of the neighbouring islands of Tinos, Delos, Mykonos, Paros, Andros and Naxos.

 History

 Kastri culture

 The history of settlement on Syros goes back at least 5,000 years, to the Early Bronze Age of the Cycladic civilization.
 This is when the hill-top settlement of Kastri began.
 Archaeologists describe Early Cycladic III (ECIII) culture as Kastri culture.
 It had links with the Anatolian Trade Network, connected with Limantepe in Asia Minor.

 Kastri, dated by archaeologists to 2800-2300 BC, was one of the earliest settlements in Greece that were protected by stone walls with rounded bastions.
 Also the cemetery of Chalandriani is associated with Kastri.
 Inside the fortification, the houses shared party walls and were packed close together.
 It is estimated that the fortified town was home to up to 300 people.

 The site was first discovered and excavated in 1898 by Christos Tsountas, the "father of Cycladic research".
 Kastri had some of the earliest metalwork in the region, and also some of the earliest use of potter's wheel.